BrubacherR/CIFAR-10_Image_Classification/README.md

 - **Classifier:**
   - Flatten → Dropout(0.1) → Dense(1024) → ReLU → Dense(512) → ReLU → Dropout(0.1) → Dense(10)

-#### How to Use:
-1. Clone the repository and navigate to the project directory.
-2. Install the required dependencies listed in `requirements.txt`.
-3. Run `train.py` to start training the model.
-You can adjust the number of epochs as needed.

 #### Results:
 - **Initial Training:** 87% accuracy after 30 epochs.
 - **Extended Training:** 90% accuracy after 100 epochs.